On H List of Movie Reviews

 6/22: High Noon is a Western classic that's a personal favorite of some U.S. Presidents.

 Well, it's easy to explain.
-They think they are Will Kane when facing a difficult situation alone with long odds but
+They think they're Will Kane when facing a difficult situation alone with long

-are really criminals and should be in prison instead.
-Gary Cooper is sort of iconic, which netted him an Oscar win,
+odds but are really criminals and should be in prison instead.
+Gary Cooper is sort of iconic, which netted him

-but I think he's fine.
-The ending works for me, but Will Kane should have dumped his wife anyway.
+an Oscar win, but I think he's fine.
+The ending works for me, but Will Kane should've dumped his wife anyway.

-All in all, I'm not totally enamored with High Noon, but it's a good movie nonetheless.
+All in all, I'm not totally enamored with High Noon, but it's a well-made movie nonetheless.